Types of Girl about the Globe – City & Sightseeing GatG, Maritime GatG

 Belfast has redefined itself from the past.
 After spending 5 nights in this Irish city, I've put together a solo guide to Belfast.
-Discover things to see in Belfast, where to stay in Belfast, how to get around and from the airport and recommended Belfast tours.
-Just choose the relevant section or read the full article for your solo Belfast trip.
+Discover 12 of the best things to do in Belfast, where to stay in Belfast, how to get around and from the airport and recommended Belfast tours.
+I hope this inspires you to visit.

 N.b.
 By booking through this page you are helping to improve the lives of vulnerable girls about the globe.
 Thanks for helping.

 - How To Get Around Belfast

 Belfast has come a long way since the days of political violence.
 Having grown up with news reports of the IRA, I must admit that this Northern Irish capital was never really on my bucket list.
 But after interviewing Sarah Arnold who had grown up in Northern Ireland, I was inspired by the things to do in Belfast and had to visit for myself.